 Dr. Beauchamp will be “opted out” of Medicare.
 This requires all Medicare patients that participate in the clinic to sign an agreement acknowledging the opt-out and agreeing to pay Dr. Beauchamp outside of Medicare.
 Dr. Beauchamp, nor the patient, can submit Dr. Beauchamp’s charges to Medicare.

-YES, with regards to Medicare.
-Dr. Beauchamp will opt out of the Medicare system, so he will receive no pay from Medicare, but his orders will be honored.
+YES, with regards to Medicare (as long as the plan is not an HMO Advantage plan), Dr. Beauchamp will opt out of the Medicare system, so he will receive no pay from Medicare, but his orders will be honored.

 With regards to BCBS, the vast majority of Dr. Beauchamp's patients will have no issues at all.
-All of his orders will be honroed and covered by their insurance.
+His orders will be honored and covered by their insurance.
 The only plans that would not honor his orders would be plans such as:

 With regards to other insurance companies, Dr. Beauchamp is not aware of any issues regarding orders not being honored.
 If one of these other companies also required a “select” primary care provider, then extra diligence would be recommended before signing up for the practice.